maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

                                                           (HildonPickerButton *button,
                                                            const gchar *done_button_text);

-Sets a custom string to be used in the "done" button in :class:`HildonPickerDialog` .
+Sets a custom string to be used in the "done" button in :class:`PickerDialog` .
 If unset, the default HildonPickerButton::done-button-text property value will be used.